 So male cats have nipples simply because the nipples are already there by the time fetal development diverges based on sex.
 But the question still remains: why do the nipples form so early?
 What’s the point?

-In this case, the answer is simply “Why not?”
+In this case, the answer is simply, “Why not?”
 There’s no secret function or hidden benefit of nipples on male cats, but their development isn’t detrimental either.

 Male cats don’t develop full mammary systems because doing so requires a lot of energy and resources that are needed for other things, such as the formation of the reproductive system.
-But nipples themselves require very little energy to form; they’re very tiny and very basic, nothing more than skin, nerves and a bit of tissue.
+But nipples themselves require very little energy to form; they’re very tiny and very basic, nothing more than skin, nerves, and a bit of tissue.

 Necessary Nipple Facts

-Regardless of sex, cats have the same number of nipples in the same location: usually, eight, arranged in two parallel rows of four that run along the length of the cat’s belly, one row on the left and one on the right.
+Regardless of sex, cats have the same number of nipples in the same location: usually eight, arranged in two parallel rows of four that run along the length of the cat’s belly, one row on the left and one on the right.
 The number varies based on genetics – some cats have four or six nipples while others have as many as ten, and rarely an odd number of nipples may be present.

 Male and female nipples are identical unless a female cat is nursing or has recently weaned kittens.
-During this time, her nipples will be swollen and maybe a darker color than their usual pink.
+During this time, her nipples will be swollen and maybe darker than their usual pink.
 At all other times, though, you can’t tell the difference between male and female nipples; they look and feel the same if you can find them at all under all that fluffy belly fur.

 Just as in humans, male and female cats can both develop breast cancer.
-Females have a much higher risk due to the increased amount of tissue and activity in their mammary systems, but male cats can also develop this serious condition.
+Females have a much higher risk due to increased tissue and activity in their mammary systems, but male cats can also develop this serious condition.
 If your cat’s nipples begin to swell for no reason or if you notice any lumps or growth around them, take your cat to the vet as soon as possible to test for breast cancer.

 How Do Cats’ Tails Work?

 You’ve probably noticed how expressive your cat’s tail is.
 It may not wag all the time like a dog’s tail, but there’s still a lot going on: curling around your leg as you walk by, flicking and twitching during sleep, even thumping rhythmically on the floor while at play.
-But how does a cat’s tail work and what do its various motions mean?
+But how does a cat’s tail work, and what do its various motions mean?

 Most cats, except for tailless or short-tailed breeds like the Manx or the Japanese Bobtail, have 19 to 28 bones, called caudal vertebrae, in their tails (the exact number varies based on size and breed.)
-These bones are actually an extension of the spine, and they attach to each other in much the same way as spinal vertebrae, with elastic cushioning in between to help prevent injury.
+These bones are actually an extension of the spine and attach to each other in much the same way as spinal vertebrae, with elastic cushioning in between to help prevent injury.
 A complex system of muscles surrounds these bones and allows them to be finely articulated – this is why cat tails are so flexible.